eskwayrd/antora-doc-tools/README.md

 ## Tools

-The tools are a collection of one-off Node.js scripts, Antora and Asciidoctor extensions, plus Go binaries.
+The tools are a collection of one-off Node.js scripts, Antora and Asciidoctor extensions, plus Go binaries. `make` is used for build coordination.

-Antora builds use `grunt` to generate HTML and perform the CI checks.
-For example:

 ```
-grunt build
+make build
 ```

+Run `make help` to display documentation for the available targets.

 ## Contributing